notsag-dev/eg/README.md

 - Quickly executing repetitive commands by caching command parameters (eg. IPs or host names)
 - Searching for tools to interact with particular services and protocols (eg. listing all tools to interact/get info from dns or http servers)
 - Solve CTF challenges quicker while also learning how to use the involved tools, as opposed to automated tools that just run a bunch of scripts without even asking the user
-- Enhancing my command line productivity in general
+- Enhancing command line productivity in general
 - Being able to automatically export the results of a set of command executions to markdown format (to do)

 ## Hacktoberfest